The 17 Top Things To Do In Yangon, Myanmar

-The city of Yangon is an easy hop from neighbouring Thailand with just one hour flight time to get there.
-You will be in awe of its beautifully chaotic former capital city of Myanmar, with its old world charm as evidenced by the grandiose of its sparkling pagodas, the elegant architecture, and the bustling commercial shops in the area.
+The city of Yangon is an easy hop from neighbouring Thailand with just one hour's flight time to get there.
+You will be in awe of its beautifully chaotic former capital city of Myanmar, with its old-world charm as evidenced by the grandiosity of its sparkling pagodas, the elegant architecture, and the bustling commercial shops in the area.

 Don’t want the stress of planning out your Yangon travel itinerary?
 Just read on to find out what to see in Yangon.

-Yangon has numerous pagodas also called payas in its vicinity but without a doubt, Shwedagon Pagoda is the number one destination in Yangon for locals and tourist alike.
-Shewdagon Paya is a religious monument and sacred site of highest importance all throughout Myanmar.
+Yangon has numerous pagodas also called payas in its vicinity but without a doubt, Shwedagon Pagoda is the number one destination in Yangon for locals and tourists alike.
+Shewdagon Paya is a religious monument and sacred site of the highest importance all throughout Myanmar.

 Its golden stupa can be seen from almost anywhere in the city.
 A lot of people visit the pagoda to do their rituals according to their specific birthday.
 Many locals also come to walk circumferences surrounding the pagoda's base.
 This well-preserved heritage spot is definitely THE one you should not miss in Yangon.